 Where do I get department forms?

-The Department of Justice Studies distributes all forms electronically through its website. .Many of these forms can be filled out and submitted electronically.
+The Department of Justice Studies distributes all forms electronically through its website.
+Many of these forms can be filled out and submitted electronically.

 Where do I get University forms?

 There are several forms students will complete while at SJSU.
 Forms related to advising and retention can be found on the Academic Advising & Retention Services website, and forms related to general education, graduation, retroactive enrollment and most other forms can be found on the Registrar’s website.